-Not only is the gap between the aerodynamical and the mathematical schools of thought quite impressive when one realizes that they are really concerned with the same problem, but after close consideration, it even appears that they contradict each other on an essential point which we now attempt to clarify.
-As shown by Van Dommelen & Cowley (1990), the finite time singularity in the unsteady Prandtl equations, which is characterized by a blow-up of parallel vorticity gradients, does correspond to a "detachment" process, in the sense that there exist fluid particles that are accelerated infinitely rapidly away from the wall.
-In the following, we shall call this process "eruption".
-Since its discovery, it seems to have been at least tacitly assumed to underly the initial stage of the (a priori different) detachment process actually experienced by the NS solution.
-According to this scenario, singularity would be avoided in the NS case thanks to a large scale process not taken into account in the Prandtl approximation, namely the normal pressure gradient.
-The Kato criterion, on the other hand, tells us something entirely different, which is that for detachment to happen, scales as fine as Re-1, which are not even accounted for in the Prandtl solution, need to come into play.
+Not only is the gap between the aerodynamical and the mathematical schools of thought quite impressive when one realizes that they are really concerned with the same problem, but after close consideration, it even appears that they contradict each other on an essential point, which we now attempt to clarify.
+As shown by Van Dommelen & Cowley (1990), the finite-time singularity in the unsteady Prandtl equations, which is characterized by a blow-up of parallel vorticity gradients, does correspond to a 'detachment' process, in the sense that there exist fluid particles that are accelerated infinitely rapidly away from the wall.
+In the following, we shall call this process 'eruption'.
+Since its discovery, it seems to have been at least tacitly assumed to underlie the initial stage of the (a priori different) detachment process actually experienced by the NS solution.
+According to this scenario, singularity would be avoided in the NS case thanks to a large-scale process not taken into account in the Prandtl approximation, namely the normal pressure gradient.
+The Kato criterion, on the other hand, tells us something entirely different, which is that, for detachment to happen, scales as fine as $Re^{-1}$ , which are not even accounted for in the Prandtl solution, need to come into play.
 This suggests that eruption never really enters the scene in the NS flow, being indeed short-circuited by a faster mechanism at finer scales.

 In the last decade, instabilities at high parallel wavenumber came up as a possible explanation for these finer scales.
 On the mathematical side, Grenier (2000) proved that Prandtl's asymptotic expansion is invalid for some types of smooth perturbed shear flows, due to instabilities at high parallel wavenumbers.
-Then Gérard-Varet & Dormy (2010) showed, again for smooth perturbed shear flows, that the Prandtl equations could be linearly ill-posed in any Sobolev space (i.e., assuming spectra which decay like powers of k), although they are locally well-posed in the analytical framework, as we have seen above.
-Once again, the details of the proof show that the ill-posedness is due to modes with large wavenumber in the direction parallel to the wall.
-More recently, Grenier et al. (2014b,a, 2015) started working on the ambitious program aiming to achieve a rigorous mathematical description of instabilities in generic BL flows.
+Then Gérard-Varet & Dormy (2010) showed, again for smooth perturbed shear flows, that the Prandtl equations could be linearly ill-posed in any Sobolev space (i.e. assuming spectra which decay like powers of k), although they are locally well-posed in the analytical framework, as we have seen above.
+In the last decade, Grenier, Guo & Nguyen (2015, 2016) have continued working on the ambitious programme aiming to achieve a rigorous mathematical description of instabilities in generic BL flows.
+Once again, their proofs show that the ill-posedness is due to modes with large wavenumber in the direction parallel to the wall.
+Grenier & Nguyen (2018) even studied higher-order terms in the asymptotic expansion of the inviscid limit but were faced with the appearance of further instabilities which have not been tamed up to now.